z669016/adventofcode-2018/README.md

 While the navigation and the moving worked, I made 3 stupid errors on the collision part.
 Maybe not do this around at midnight after a long day of work...

+## Day 14
+The problem is quite straight forward.
+I Solved the indexing for the circular list, by extending the ```ArrayList``` ond overriding the ```get(int index)``` method.
+Generating a number of recipes also wasn't hard (at least for part one).
+For part two, it was all about a smart method to check the last digits for equality with the provided input.
+And you need to be aware that there can be one additional generated recipe, as regularly two recipes get created.
+In that case you might need to ignore the very last recipe.